 Portraits of Pride

-In 2018, Stefan Pinto was asked to photograph celebrities having a direct impact on the social sphere.
+Los Angeles Confidential magazine (a division of Modern Luxury Publications) asked Stefan Pinto to photograph celebrities having a direct impact on the social sphere.
 His portraits of Laverne Cox, Anthony Rapp and Jesse Tyler Ferguson were featured in the June issue of the magazine (print and online).

-• Smoke + Mirrors
+Smoke + Mirrors Exhibit

-In Smoke and Mirrors, Stefan Pinto’s first solo exhibition (Los Angeles, California) Pinto produces a compelling photographic survey, chronicling a post modern age of multiracial, multicultural and gender-fluid people who inhabit his portraiture.
-His luminous images are filled with tender interactions.
+In Smoke and Mirrors, Stefan Pinto’s first solo exhibition (Los Angeles, California) Pinto produces a compelling photographic survey, chronicling a post modern age of multiracial, multicultural and gender-fluid people.
+His luminous images are filled with tender interactions among those who inhabit his photos.
 His Tom of Finland portraits intimately connect us with their subjects.
-The people who live in Stefan Pinto’s photographs are in deep conversation and they all have something to say.
+Curator’s Statement: “The people who live in Stefan Pinto’s photographs are in deep conversation and they all have something to say.
 Like Diane Arbus, Pinto evokes the human condition with a deep love and respect for his subjects.
 Each person in Pinto’s world is making a statement about affection, desire, and vulnerability.
-Within his mirrored photo booth and mini sets, Pinto makes his subjects visually compelling.
-With strobe lights and mirrored reflections he gives us a double look at his subjects that is highly revelatory.
-He ferrets out their individuality and directs them to reveal who they truly are.
+Within his photo booth and mini sets, Pinto makes his subjects visually compelling.
+With strobe lights and mirrored reflections he gives us a double look at his subjects that is highly revelatory; he ferrets out their individuality and directs them to reveal who they truly are.
 Sometimes he anoints them with smoke, other times you might catch Pinto’s own reflection in their portraits.
-This is the artist-photographer’s first solo exhibition and it is a thrilling and auspicious debut.
+This is the artist-photographer’s first solo exhibition and it is a thrilling and auspicious debut.”

 Before Becoming a Photographer